Be an everyday Texas hero. Carry naloxone to save a life.

 Learn About Fentanyl

-Fentanyl is a powerful opioid up to 50 times stronger than heroin.
-It is a major contributor to accidental drug overdose deaths in Texas.
+Fentanyl is a powerful opioid up to 50 times stronger than heroin—and it’s taking the lives of Texans every day.
 Learn more about fentanyl and how you can protect yourself, your family and your fellow Texans.

 Naloxone nasal spray Naloxone nasal spray